 Traditional internet entrepreneurs focused creating new products for consumers.
 Enterprise internet entrepreneurs, by contrast, are focused on the B2B opportunity of improving on existing processes.
 By seeking out user/worker pain points, this select group will “chang[e] business process one segment at a time.”

 That mirrors BlackBerry’s ongoing shift from a pure maker of devices to one creating business software that enhances smartphones and tablets and refines the end-user experience.
 For instance, through the BlackBerry Hub, all of your communication and conversations are managed in a central location.
 Pain points, including multiple open applications, unending notifications, and remembering your conversations, are removed.
-Other BlackBerry software such as WorkLife simplify management of BYOD through easy, accurate tracking of expense reports.
 It’s part of BlackBerry’s larger goal of creating enterprise software that makes managing work simple and intuitive.